RogerMicrosoftCode/AROLLMsAIServicesGBB/README.md

   <img src="https://avatars.githubusercontent.com/u/792337?s=200&v=4" height="80" alt="Red Hat OpenShift Logo">
 </div>

-## Best Practices Repository and Workshop AI Services and LLMs Apps, Running on ARO
+## Best Practices Repository and Workshop Services APPS , Running on ARO

 Welcome to our comprehensive workshop on deploying AI Services and Large Language Models on Azure Red Hat OpenShift (ARO).
-This hands-on workshop will guide you through deploying an ARO cluster, running AI applications, and implementing industry best practices for production-ready deployments.
+This hands-on workshop will guide you through deploying an ARO cluster, running applications, and implementing industry best practices for production-ready deployments.

 ### Workshop Modules

 #### 1️⃣ Deploy ARO

-Learn how to deploy and configure a production-ready Azure Red Hat OpenShift cluster optimized for AI workloads.
+Learn how to deploy and configure a production-ready Azure Red Hat OpenShift cluster optimized for workloads.

 - ARO cluster